 Look at your calendar.
-2026 is closer than it looks—and for your career, it’s already here.
-We’ve officially moved past the phase where artificial intelligence is just a "cool tool" to play with.
-By 2026, AI won't just be software you use; it will be your teammate.
+2026 is approaching quickly, and for your career, it is already here.
+We have moved past the phase where artificial intelligence is a novelty.
+By 2026, AI will be integrated into your professional workflow.

 The question isn't whether AI will change your job, but whether you have the toolkit to thrive alongside it.
-To stay relevant, you need to master the art of human-AI synergy.
+To stay relevant, you need to master working with AI.

-In this guide, we’re stripping away the buzzwords to look at the core competencies you actually need to navigate the 2026 job market and keep your career resilient.
+In this guide, we’re stripping away the buzzwords to look at the core competencies you actually need for the 2026 job market and to keep your career resilient.

 The AI Literacy Revolution: Managing Your Digital Interns